When did it become acceptable to not help patients?

 2. Get a second surgical opinion.
 I agreed to this option.
 Dr. T may not be willing to fight for my life, but maybe another surgeon would be.
 I have an appointment set for Tuesday the 4th.

 3. Self-refer myself to the gynecology department.
 I also agreed to this.
-I have an appointment to see an OBGYN who specializes in pelvic pain this Wednesday.
+I have an appointment for an OBGYN specializing in pelvic pain this Wednesday.
 My hope and prayer is that this physician is no stranger to adhesions and the damage that they can do.
 Most of all I pray he will be willing to fight for me.

-In addition to those appointments I also have a colonoscopy that had been scheduled weeks ago this Thursday.
+In addition to those appointments, I also have a colonoscopy that had been scheduled weeks ago this Thursday.
 Part of me wanted to cancel it, but I know it needs to be done whether it shows anything or not.
-If they find nothing it rules out more GI issues.
-If they do find something, then they prove me wrong, but will know how to treat me.
-What I am hoping they will see is this: I hope that the area that is presumed to being squeezed by adhesions will be obvious.
+If they find nothing, it rules out more GI issues.
+If they find something, they will prove me wrong but will know how to treat me.
+I hope they will see this: I hope that the area that is presumed to be squeezed by adhesions will be obvious.
 If the adhesions have a tight enough hold, the scope should prayerfully see a narrowing in my colon.
 To be honest, I don’t care which outcome comes to pass, just as long as it leads the way to my obtaining real help and not being told that all I can look forward to is a life filled with heavy drugs.
-If my condition doesn’t kill me the drugs will.
+If my condition doesn’t kill me, the drugs will.

 What frustrates and saddens me the most is unlike my other conditions, which are also painful, this particular problem could end my life.
 Adhesions could do more than strangle, twist, and pull my internal organs.
 They could grow through them or rip them.
-Not only that, but how long can a person’s body go on when they have to wait 24-48 hours after eating a “small” meal (more like a few bites of food), to be able to eat again without increasing their pain beyond the level the prior meal caused?
-The worst is being told that there is nothing they can do, when there clearly is.
+Not only that, but how long can a person’s body go on when they have to wait 24-48 hours after eating a “small” meal (more like a few bites of food) to be able to eat again without increasing their pain beyond the level the prior meal caused?
+The worst is being told that they can do nothing when there clearly is.
 Exploratory surgery is the only way they are ever going to find out what is going on.
-Never in all my years have one of my cysts or any adhesions and the trouble they were causing ever discovered from a test or scan of any kind.
-Is my provider willing to risk my life just because their tests aren’t explaining my pain?
+Never in all my years have one of my cysts or any adhesions and the trouble they were causing ever been discovered from a test or scan of any kind.
+Is my provider willing to risk my life because their tests don’t explain my pain?
 I guess we’ll find out.

 It has been a long time since I experienced such an emotionally dark week.
 I cried and continue to cry every day.
-Some days I sob and others I just allow tears to flow down my cheeks.
+Some days I sob, and others, I just allow tears to flow down my cheeks.
 I am taking life day by day and will figure out how to continue to do what I love no matter how bad my condition gets.
 This means that you will see posts about me visiting Disneyland.
-Just remember that my going to the park doesn’t mean I am better or healed, it means I just really wanted and needed some Disney Therapy.
+Just remember that my going to the park doesn’t mean I am better or healed.
+It means I just really wanted and needed some Disney therapy.
 As for the pain, I will learn to live with a higher pain level, as I have done time and time again.
-Until I am able to find a physician to help, I will continue to find ways to make sure my body is getting the nutrients it needs to live.
+Until I can find a physician to help, I will continue to find ways to ensure my body is getting the nutrients it needs to live.
 I will also continue to cling to my faith and draw comfort in the fact that I am still alive.
 I will continue to make adjustments.
-I tearfully accepted that I wouldn’t be able to join my family and friends at a conference this weekend.
+I tearfully accepted that I couldn’t join my family and friends at a conference this weekend.
 Part of me wondered if I should have pushed through the pain and fatigue.
-However, my pain and exhaustion level proved that I made the right decision.
+However, my pain and exhaustion levels proved that I made the right decision.